Canada urges Biden not to cancel oil pipeline on first day

 “Still, he should recognize that peremptorily revoking the permit without first giving Canada a chance to make its case wouldn’t exactly send a signal of renewed friendship that he has promised towards America’s closest allies,” Paris tweeted.

-Robin Rorick, API Vice President of Midstream and Industry Operations for API, an oil industry group, said Keystone XL has been through 10 years of extensive environmental reviews
+Robin Rorick, a vice president of the American Petroleum Institute, an oil and gas industry trade group, said Keystone XL has been through 10 years of extensive environmental reviews.

-"Thousands of union workers are already a part of this responsible and sustainable project," she said in a statement.
+"Thousands of union workers are already a part of this responsible and sustainable project," the trade group official said in a statement.
 "We urge President Biden to stand up for the thousands of good-paying union jobs tied to Keystone XL and ensure local communities across the country have access to the affordable, reliable energy that’s needed to power the nation’s economic recovery.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.